nautobot/nautobot/docs/additional-features/jobs.md

-# Custom Jobs
+# Jobs

-Custom jobs are a way for users to execute custom logic on demand from within the NetBox UI.
-Custom jobs can interact directly with NetBox data to accomplish various data creation, modification, and validation tasks, such as:
+Jobs are a way for users to execute custom logic on demand from within the NetBox UI.
+Jobs can interact directly with NetBox data to accomplish various data creation, modification, and validation tasks, such as:

 * Automatically populate new devices and cables in preparation for a new site deployment
 * Create a range of new reserved prefixes or IP addresses